remix-run/remix/.changeset/clean-clocks-float.md

 "@remix-run/deno": patch
 ---

-Fix types for request handler context
+Fix types for the request handler context